 The Finance and General Administration Policy Committee (FGAPC) provides an internal review of changes to financial and administrative policies.
 The committee is comprised of several members as described in SYS 3, Development, Revision, and Approval of Finance and General Administration Policies and Procedures.

-The Director of Administrative Policies, Projects, and Academic Fellowships chairs the FGAPC and manages the policy development and review of finance and general administrative policies.
+The Policy Analyst, Division of Finance and Administration chairs the FGAPC and manages the policy development and review of finance and general administrative policies.

 Policy Development Steps

-UW System has an eight-step policy development framework that is described more in detail on the UW System Policy Development website.
+Universities of Wisconsin has an eight-step policy development framework that is described more in detail below.
 The length of each step varies based on the complexity and input of each policy.

 the 8 steps of the uw system administrative policy development process